LuckyMachines/railway/README.md

 # Optimistic Railway
-Mass transit, portal system, and associated registry for the metaverse.
+Mass transit, portal, and registry system for the metaverse.

 coming soon...